 Crush injuries can disrupt blood flow, depriving delicate tissues of blood that depend on it for oxygen.

 Crush injuries have high infection risks, especially when tissue and muscle are damaged.
 When layers of skin are removed, this exposes deeper tissue to the elements and increases the risk of infection.

 Compartment syndrome is a very serious complication that beings with immense pain and then brings about swelling with blood, which can result in the area becoming paralyzed.
 This syndrome can lead to tissue and muscle death and often requires amputation to correct it.

 Also known as Bywater’s Syndrome, crush syndrome is a medical condition that causes major shock to the organs and renal failure.
 Symptoms of crush syndrome can begin to show within an hour following the incident.

-Workers who suffer crush injuries on the job can suffer long-term problems, including the inability to return to work and financial hardships for workers and their families.
+Workers who suffer crush injuries on the job can suffer long-term problems, including the inability to return to work and financial hardships.
 Because of this, it is crucial to have your accident evaluated by an experienced workplace injury lawyer who can determine the liability of all parties involved.
 Parties like property owners, contractors, and subcontractors can potentially be held liable for resulting damages if a crush or other work injury occurs due to their negligence.

 At Ramsey Law Group, our Houston personal injury lawyers understand what workplace accidents can occur and the complexities that come with handling these claims in litigation.
 If you or someone you know suffered an accident due to poor workplace conditions, contact Ramsey Law Group today for a free consultation.